ctlab/samovar/README.md

 - [beta](https://github.com/ctlab/samovar/tree/beta) is an **unstable** 0.3 version (*R package*) with extended algorythms properties, parameters and much accelerated
 - [benchmarking](https://github.com/ctlab/samovar/tree/benchmarking) is a vignette used 0.1 version for metagenomic annotators cross-validation and benchmarking

+- [merge](https://github.com/ctlab/samovar/blob/benchmarking/ipynb/Metagenomics_data_voting_classifier.ipynb) is a python vignette for data merging based on benchmarking results with voting classifier
+- [app](https://dsmutin.shinyapps.io/samovaR/) is a web application use samovar 0.3.

 ## Installation

 To get the tool clone the git repository: